yamamOtOaina/AttractingContributors/README.md

 Please tell me your hometown and favorite foods there!<br/>

 # Hi!
-Hello everyone.
+Hello everyone.<br/>

-I am from Aichi prefecture.<br/>
+I am from Aichi prefecture.I recommend ’tebasaki’ there.<br/>

 Where are you from?
-Please let me know what foods you recommend there.
+Please tell me where you are from and what food you recommend there.

 # List of hometown / Foods